Dhi13man/NumCuts/README.md

 6. The original extracted files can then be deleted.
 7. If needed, open the GUI again to reconfigure shorcuts, using `Num-Lock + 0` or `Caps Lock + 0` if so set.

 Usage:
 --
 1. If not already open, open NumCuts-GUI using `Num-Lock + 0` or `Caps-Lock + 0`, as chosen during installation
-2. Head to `New Shortcuts` and assign your own Shortcut key with the location of the file or a multi-line script.
+2. Head to `New Shortcuts` Section and assign your own Shortcut key with the location of the file or a multi-line script.
 3. Click on `Add this new Shortcut` Button.
 4. In case of multi-line script, give it a name(and extension).
 5. In case of multi-line script, you may also specify what program to execute the script with.
 >Example: python for .py scripts, nodejs for NodeJS scripts, etc.
 6. Once the script/file location/website URL has been saved, run it with your assigned key while holding `Num-Lock` or `Caps-Lock`, as chosen during installation.
-7. Scroll down to `Your Shortcuts` button to view your assigned Shortcuts and corresponding Scripts in tabular form.
+7. Scroll down to `Your Shortcuts` Section to view your assigned Shortcuts and corresponding Scripts in tabular form.
 8. Remove any scripts, if needed, by clicking `Remove this Shortcut` button after specifying Shortcut number.
 Or clear all assigned shortcuts by clicking on the `Clear all existing Shortcuts` button.
 9. Close the GUI.
 Execute your scripts anytime your machine is on, by pressing corresponding shortcut keys.
 10. If needed, open the GUI again to reconfigure shorcuts, using `Num-Lock + 0` or `Caps Lock + 0` as set.